jduchateau/GRAPE/docs/start.md

 Have you installed MPS and GRAPE?
 If not, go back to [Installation](install.md) to follow along.

 In MPS, a _Project_ has multiple _Solutions_ or _Languages_.
-Each Solution can have multiples modules which in turn store root nodes, in our case the root nodes will be Turtle documents.
+Each *Solution* can have multiple *modules* which in turn store root nodes, in our case the root nodes will be *Turtle documents*.

 ```text
 Project